 In many of the economic partnership agreements (EPAs) that Japan has signed and concluded to date, an independent chapter is devoted to providing relevant rules for government procurement.
-While the Agreement on Government Procurement in Annex and procedure to the WTO Agreement (GPA) has thus far been signed by 40 countries and regions, it is meaningful to designate rules for government procurement in EPAs, especially when the EPA partner has not signed the GPA.
-It is also meaningful to designate such rules even with a signatory of the GPA, with expected benefits including the lowering of the threshold applied under the GPA and the expansion of applicable entities.
-The following are those EPAs already in effect that contain a chapter for government procurement (among the signatories of such EPAs, only Singapore is a party to the GPA).
+While the Agreement on Government Procurement in Annex and procedure to the WTO Agreement (GPA) has thus far been signed by 40 countries and regions, composed of mainly developed countries including Japan, it is meaningful to designate rules for government procurement in EPAs, especially when the other party has not signed the GPA.
+It is also meaningful to designate such rules even with a signatory of the GPA, with expected benefits including the lowering of the threshold applied under the GPA and the expansion of applicable entities covered.
+The following are those EPAs already in effect that contain a chapter on government procurement (among the signatories of such EPAs, only Singapore is a party to the GPA).